-SECTION I: BACKGROUND INFORMATION

-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): January 20, 2022
+SECTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 5/17/2022

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Mobile District, City of Samson, Wastewater Treatment System Improve, SAM-2021-00928-ELB
+В. DISTRICT OFFICE, F FILE NAME, AND N NUMBER:CESAM-RD-N, River Stone at Wolf Creek , SAM-2022-00202-CMS

-SA WI-2021-00920-ELD С. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Alabama County/parish/borough: Geneva County City: Samson Center coordinates of site (lat/long in degree decimal format): Lat.
-31.122839° Pick List, Long86.055918° Pick List.
-Universal Transverse Mercator: Name of nearest waterbody: Samson Branch Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Choctawhatchee River Name of watershed or Hydrologic Unit Code (HUC): 031402020610, Samson Branch Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+D. DISTRICT OFFICE, FILE NAME, AND NUMBER: CESAMI-RD-N, RIVER Stolle at Woll Creek, SAMI-2022-CMS PROJECT LOCATION AND BACKGROUND INFORMATION: The review area for this AJD includes only the isolated, forested land (1.18 acres) identified on the project site.
+State:Mississippi County/parish/borough: Lowndes City: Caledonia Center coordinates of site (lat/long in degree decimal format): Lat.
+33.701581° N, Long.
+88.338041° W. Universal Transverse Mercator: Name of nearest waterbody: Buttahatchee River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: N/A Name of watershed or Hydrologic Unit Code (HUC): Buttachatchee HUC 03160103) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: January 20, 2022 ☐ Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION. revi Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
+Date: ☐ Field Determination.
+Date(s): 11/29/2021(consultant); 4/20/2022 (Corps) CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
+Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The non-jurisdictional features consist of three (3) wastewater treatment lagoons totaling 26 acres that are
+Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The review area includes only the wetland identified as W-1, which is a 1.18-acre forested wetland located at 33.699932, -88.337607.
+W-1 is a geographically isolated wetland that appears to have been a borrow pit at one time.
+It is a hole in the ground with no outlets, culverts, or drainage from the wetland to an RPW.
+At the time of the site visit, it was inundated due to recent large rainfall events, and there was no evidence of water discharging from the wetland